-- On the Health Thresholds tab, you can specify the values that determine acceptable performance.
+- In Health Thresholds, you can specify the values that determine acceptable performance.

-- Select it from the Business Journeys list and click Enable.
-The option is grayed out until you select a valid draft Business Journey from the list.
+- Select the Business Journey from the list and click Enable.
+The option is greyed out until you select a valid draft Business Journey from the list.
 To enable a Business Journey, the state must be "Valid Draft".

 Business Journeys Life Cycle

-This section provides detail on each phase of Business Journeys life cycle.
+This section provides information about the Business Journeys life cycle.